kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 Another year rolls around, and Kubewarden is still growing like a well-watered houseplant!
-Kubewarden got a New Year’s resolution to tidy up and repot, and have gone full on with digital gardening.
+Kubewarden got a New Year’s resolution to tidy up and repot, and has gone full on with digital gardening.
 This release is a maintenance one, with big moves to monorepos and a refresh in release artifacts.

 ## New Admission Controller monorepo